mondaugen/856_for_zellersasn/doc/manual.md

 one octave down, etc. The velocity value scales the GAIN value of all notes.
 127 means no scaling, 63 is a scaling of about half, etc. Note off messages are ignored.

+### MIDI clock

+The 856 can be synchronized to external hardware by sending it a MIDI clock.
+To see if this is active, hold down the UNI switch.
+If the first LED is lit up it means the 856 is using internal scheduling, if the second LED is lit up, it means it is listening for a MIDI clock to control its scheduling.
+To toggle between the two modes click the PLAY footswitch while holding down the UNI switch.
+You should see the LED change to indicate what mode has been set.
+Note that in MIDI clock mode no playback will happen if no clock is being sent!
+The 856 expects 24 MIDI clock messages per quarter note, which is compatible with most hardware.